These Honey Sriracha Chicken Meal Prep Bowls are a delicious make-ahead lunch idea. The sauce is so easy to make with just 3 ingredients!

 Ingredients and substitutions

-- Flour – substitute for panko breadcrumbs or crushed-up cornflakes.
+- Flour โ substitute for cornstarch, panko breadcrumbs or crushed-up cornflakes.

-- Broccoli – swap out for another veggie of your choice like cauliflower.
+- Broccoli โ swap out for any other vegetables of your choice like cauliflower.

 Honey sriracha sauce

-- Ketchup – make your own using a combination of tomato paste, apple cider vinegar and maple syrup.
+- Ketchup โ make your own using a combination of tomato puree, maple syrup, apple cider vinegar, onion and garlic powder, salt and black pepper.

 Step 1: Bread the chicken.

-Drench the chicken in egg then coat it in flour.
+Add the egg to one bowl, and the flour to another bowl.
+Drench the chicken in egg then coat in flour.

 Step 2: Bake the chicken.

-Bake the chicken on a greased sheet pan in the oven.
+Add the chicken to the pan and bake in the oven.

 Step 3: Cook the rice.

-While the chicken is cooking, cook the rice and chop up the broccoli florets.
+Cook the rice and chop up the broccoli.

-Step 4: Flip the chicken and add the broccoli to the pan.
+Step 4: Flip the chicken and add the broccoli.

 Flip the chicken over, season the broccoli and add it to the pan.

-Mix together the ketchup, honey, sriracha and salt then microwave until the sauce is slightly thickened.
+Mix together the ketchup, honey, sriracha and salt, then microwave.

-These honey sriracha chicken bowls are perfect for your weekly meal prep.
+This honey sriracha chicken recipe is perfect for your weekly meal prep.
 Here are some of my top tips and tricks when it comes to meal prepping your bowls:

 - Use glass containers: I recommend using these glass meal prep bowls.
 They’re the perfect portion size and all you have to do is pull one out of the fridge and stick it in the microwave.